 Mr. Gorman is the Founder and Chairman of Nightingale Partners.
 His work focuses on Medicare, Medicaid, and Affordable Care Act strategy, governance, and turnaround of distressed health plans.
 John served as Assistant to the Director of Health Care Financing Administration’s (HCFA, now CMS) Office of Managed Care.
 During the 1993 debate on national health care reform, John was chief lobbyist on health care financing issues for the National Association of Community Health Centers, an organization of federally-funded primary care clinics for the medically underserved.

 Dr. Fernandopulle is a practicing physician and the Chief Innovation Officer of One Medical.
-He was the founder and CEO of Iora Health, an innovative, high-growth provider of primary care services to seniors.
+He was the founder and CEO of Iora Health, an innovative, high-growth provider of primary care services to older adults.
 He is an entrepreneur with experience building and managing person-centric, financially accountable health clinics across the country.

 Jeremy Elkins has a background in law and policy.
 A native of Los Angeles, he moved to the San Francisco Bay Area after college, and received his PhD from Berkeley Law School (formerly Boalt Hall).
 He has worked in a variety of consulting and administrative capacities for professional organizations, helping to rationalize them and improve their efficiency.
 Since co-founding Edenbridge Health, he has served as a strategic and organizational advisor.
 He is currently a professor of jurisprudence, political thought and social policy at Bryn Mawr College, and a psychoanalyst in private practice.